openedx/open-edx-proposals/oeps/oep-0034-bp-lint-amnesty.rst

 In all repositories, we will grant amnesty to all existing linting violations.
 This includes pylint, xsslint, pycodestyle, and any other linting programs currently in use.
-Lints being granted amnesty will be marked with on a per-line basis in order to disable them (in whatever way is appropriate for the relevant linting tool).
+Lints being granted amnesty will be marked on a per-line basis in order to disable them (in whatever way is appropriate for the relevant linting tool).
 It will also be marked with an inline comment ``lint-amnesty``.
 For example, when granting amnesty to a pylint violation,